 Risk managers and officers are reengineering their risk appetite statements and devoting new resources to innovation groups dedicated to furthering the organization’s digital transformation journey.
 While these innovation groups are often operating in a microcosm to develop and refine these new digital technologies into a cohesive experience, we see companies digitize much faster as a result.

-A key element of digital transformation within financial services institutions has been the rapid evolution of processes, especially as it relates to IT and IT and cyber risk.
+A key element of digital transformation within financial services institutions has been the rapid evolution of processes, especially as it relates to IT and cyber risk.
 Given that these two groups are often at the forefront of digital strategy, they must be appropriately calibrated and enabled to execute the business strategy.

 - Agile Development: McKinsey has acknowledged that over the last decade, executives have gained a greater understanding of digital product development, mainly in part thanks to the Agile Development Framework.
 For the past several years, Agile has been applied to many business units beyond development, but with it has come a greater understanding and predictability of digital product delivery.

 - Risk-based Approaches to Compliance: The financial services sector is one of the most regulated industries in the world related to cybersecurity.
 With new regulations emerging almost quarterly, financial services enterprises have seen the need to get off their heels and onto their toes regarding risk and compliance.
 The first step is shifting from a focus on checkbox compliance to a risk-based approach to compliance.
 Specifically, looking to the emergence of frameworks such as the Financial Services Sector Profile that take a risk-based approach to compliance.
-Even before the pandemic, we saw compliance teams being rolled into risk organizations to align the two groups further.
-The result of COVID-19 and the acceleration of the digital age has seen that trend accelerate as well.

 - Integration and De-Siloing: The integration of risk and compliance teams is not the only step financial institutions are taking to integrate and de-silo their organizations.
 With the rise of so much new digital technology, information security leaders have had to acknowledge the increase in risk-decision makers when it comes to the adoption of new technologies.
 The integration of teams and the de-siloing of information have been critical for financial institutions to embrace digital transformation.